TomaFlorinUngureanu/SocialNetwork/README.md

 <br>4.
 Trying to find a chain between two users that are directly connected (distance 1 chain)
 <br>5.
 Trying to find a chain between to users that are not connected indirectly at all (no chain can be found)
 <br>6.
 Simple success case with chain distance >= 2
 <br>7.
-Trying to create users with no username
+Trying to create users with no genericUsername
 <br>8.
 Trying to create a friendship relationship from a user to itself